Frequently Asked Questions

 A. If you do not pay the full

-amount within 28 days of the payment date interest will be added at
+amount within 28 days of the payment date interest may be added at

 4% above the bank rate.
-The Council may seek a County Court
+Ultimately, the Council may seek a

-Judgement against you and take action to enforce payment of the
+County Court Judgement against you and take action to enforce

-amount due and the Council’s costs in enforcing payment.
-The
+payment of the amount due and the Council’s costs in enforcing

 Q. Don’t I already pay for this